 Welcome to the National Conference on the Beginning Design Student 37 (NCBDS 37) hosted by the R. Wayne Estopinal College of Architecture and Planning at Ball State University.
 This site will provide you with much-needed information about the upcoming conference.
 The website will be updated as the academic year progresses and as the conference draws near.

-We look forward to welcoming you to Muncie, Indiana in March/April 2022!
+We look forward to welcoming you to Muncie, Indiana in April 2022!

 Your NCBDS 37 co-chairs,

 Design theorist Axel Kilian writes that “…design must be grounded in a pre-object conceptual fluidity, transcending individual design objects and instead operating as much in the realm of the intangible as that of the tangible” (Kilian 2013).
 Kilian’s suggestion that good design operates in the interstices of the understood and that which is yet to be discovered, can be perceived as the crux of design education.
 The fragile balance that is struck between procedural teaching and encouraging self-discovery has a lengthy discourse in education, and is of particular relevance for contemporary beginning design.
 Reconceptualizing these principles as the “latent” and “blatant” in design education, we might discover new modes of thinking about the tangible and intangible qualities in design processes, pedagogies, and productions.